pablo-albaladejo/btc-prediction-app/README.md

   - Implement error management, environment variable control, and monitoring.

 ### Frontend

 - **Interface Emulation:**

   - Investigate [Mock Service Worker (MSW)](https://mswjs.io/) to emulate interfaces for testing.
   - Explore solutions for WebSocket support in mocks.

+- **Refactor Authentication Flow:**

+  - Currently, Amplify is used directly in the frontend to handle communication with Cognito, which poses some challenges, such as exposing environment variables in the source code.
+  - Plan to create a new REST endpoint in the backend to manage authentication, hiding the Cognito implementation.
+  - This change will require refactoring the Amplify component currently used for authentication.

 ### Backend